Skip advert

 What cars are exempt from the London Congestion Charge?

-Until 2025, all purely electric cars, vans and other vehicles are Congestion Charge-exempt, because they have zero tailpipe emissions.
+Until the 25th of December 2025, all purely electric cars, vans and other vehicles are Congestion Charge-exempt, because they have zero tailpipe emissions.
 This means if you drive a fully electric vehicle and register it with Transport for London (TfL) you won’t have to pay the Congestion Charge.
 Hybrid vehicles – even plug-in hybrids capable of running on pure-electric power for some distance – are not exempt.
+After December 2025, these drivers will incur the same £15 daily charge as all other drivers.

-Residents living within the Congestion Charge Zone can apply for a 90% Residents’ Discount from Transport for London, meaning they'll pay £1.50 every day they drive in the zone.
+There are discounts available to residents living within the Congestion Charge Zone who can apply for up to a 90% Residents’ Discount from Transport for London, meaning they'll pay £1.50 every day they drive in the zone.
 You need to supply documents to prove your residency as well as the fact that you're the owner, registered keeper or authorised user of the vehicle in question.
 The discount costs residents £10 a year.

 Advertisement - Article continues below